-Gigi Hadid Enjoys ‘Date Night’ At Ocean’s 8 Movie Premiere With Lily Aldridge Before Zayn Malik Reunion
+Gigi Hadid Enjoys ‘Date Night’ At ‘Ocean’s 8’ Movie Premiere With Lily Aldridge Before Zayn Malik Reunion

 Girl power was in full effect at the Ocean’s 8 premiere last night.

-On her wildly popular Instagram account, supermodel Gigi Hadid shared a photo of herself and fellow Victoria’s Secret model, Lily Aldridge, at the highly-anticipated Ocean’s 8 premiere in New York City.
+On her wildly popular Instagram account, supermodel Gigi Hadid shared a photo of herself and fellow Victoria’s Secret model Lily Aldridge at the highly anticipated Ocean’s 8 premiere in New York City.
 The two women look stunning as they pose in front of a big movie sign, each standing on opposite sides.
-Gigi can be seen sporting a long-sleeved black dress with a thigh high split that shows off her toned legs.
+Gigi can be seen sporting a long-sleeved black dress with a thigh-high split that shows off her toned legs.
 The model wears her hair down and curly and completes her gorgeous look with a pair of strappy black heels.

 Aldridge looks equally as beautiful as her model counterpart in a form-fitting black dress that is sheer at the bottom, exposing Lily’s long and lean legs.
 The top of the dress has gold, rhinestone detailing and a small slit at her mid-drift.
 The 32-year-old wears her brunette locks pulled halfway up to complete her stunning look.

-Last night, Gigi posted the photo for her 40 million plus followers and it comes as no shock that everyone is going absolutely wild seeing the two beautiful women together.
-Within just 15 minutes of the post, Hadid’s post has already earned her 33,000 likes as well as upwards of 200 comments.
+Last night, Gigi posted the photo for her 40 million-plus followers, and it comes as no shock that everyone is going absolutely wild seeing the two beautiful women together.
+Within just 15 minutes of the post, Hadid’s post had already earned her 33,000 likes as well as upwards of 200 comments.
 Many fans were quick to comment with silly emojis while others used their words to describe the image.

 “I LOVE THIS FRIENDSHIP.”